 - Students can request an appointment using Handshake.

 - We highly recommend that students create and maintain a LinkedIn profile.

 Handshake connects students with 5,000+ employers hiring for full-time, part-time, internship and co-op positions.

-SkillsFirst (formerly known as Optimal Resume) allows students to quickly create impressive, professional resumes and cover letters as well as short training videos to show potential employers why they’re the best job candidate.
+SkillsFirst (formerly Optimal Resume) allows students to quickly create impressive, professional resumes and cover letters as well as short training videos to show potential employers why they’re the best job candidate.

 What Can I Do with This Major?
 It’s a question students might ask themselves, but it’s also an online search tool topic that will help them understand the broad range of careers that correspond to any major.